Immune Boost IV Therapy: Arizona Cold and Flu Season

 There's no one-size-fits-all schedule.
 The right frequency depends on your lifestyle, your health, and what your body needs.
 Your provider can help you figure out what makes sense.

 Yes, when administered by licensed healthcare professionals.
 All RevivaGo treatments are provided by credentialed nurses and paramedics under physician oversight.
-Side effects are rare and typically limited to mild bruising at the IV site or a cool sensation during the infusion.
-Our team reviews your health history before every session to ensure the treatment is appropriate for you.
+Side effects are rare -- usually just mild bruising at the IV site or a cool sensation during the infusion.
+Our team reviews your health history before every session.

-Many clients notice improved energy and a general sense of feeling better within a few hours of their session.
-Hydration benefits tend to kick in almost immediately.
-If you're fighting the early stages of a cold, the goal is to give your immune system a concentrated boost right when it matters most.
-Results vary from person to person, and an immune IV works best as part of an overall approach that includes rest, nutrition, and staying hydrated.
+Many clients notice more energy and feel better within a few hours.
+Hydration benefits kick in almost immediately.
+If you're fighting the early stages of a cold, the goal is to give your immune system a concentrated boost when it matters most.
+Results vary, and an immune IV works best alongside rest, good food, and staying hydrated.

-Absolutely.
-In fact, many people book an immune boost IV specifically because they're already feeling under the weather.
-Getting fluids, vitamin C, zinc, and B vitamins when you're fighting an illness can help support your body's natural recovery process.
-Just be sure to let your provider know about your symptoms so they can tailor the treatment accordingly.
+Yes.
+Many people book an immune boost IV specifically because they're already sick.
+Getting fluids, vitamin C, zinc, and B vitamins while fighting an illness can help support your body's recovery.
+Just let your provider know about your symptoms so they can adjust the treatment.

-Most IV therapy treatments are not covered by insurance and are paid out of pocket.
-The good news is that RevivaGo's treatments start at just $149, and there are no hidden fees or facility charges.
-You're paying for a licensed professional, quality ingredients, and the convenience of treatment in your own home.
-Visit our FAQ page for more answers to common questions.
+Most IV therapy treatments aren't covered by insurance and are paid out of pocket.
+RevivaGo's treatments start at $149, no hidden fees or facility charges.
+You're paying for a licensed professional, quality ingredients, and treatment in your own home.
+Visit our FAQ page for more answers.

-The main difference is absorption.
-When you take a vitamin C pill, your digestive system breaks it down and absorbs a portion of it, often 20 to 50 percent depending on the nutrient and your gut health.
-IV therapy delivers nutrients directly into your bloodstream, bypassing digestion entirely.
-That means your cells get access to the full dose immediately.
-This is especially relevant when you're already sick, since digestive efficiency tends to drop when your body is fighting an illness.
+Absorption.
+When you take a vitamin C pill, your digestive system breaks it down and absorbs a portion -- often 20 to 50 percent depending on the nutrient and your gut health.
+IV therapy delivers nutrients directly into your bloodstream, bypassing digestion.
+Your cells get the full dose immediately.
+This matters more when you're already sick, since digestive efficiency drops when your body is fighting an illness.

 Arizona's cold and flu season is shorter than some states, but it's no less real.
-Between the dry air, the crowded indoor spaces, and the constant flow of visitors from across the country, your immune system has plenty to deal with from November through March.
+Dry air, crowded indoor spaces, and a constant flow of visitors from across the country give your immune system plenty to fight from November through March.

 Immune boost IV therapy won't make you invincible.
-But when you're feeling the first signs of a cold, recovering from travel, or just trying to stay ahead of whatever's going around the office, a targeted blend of vitamins, minerals, and hydration delivered right to your door can give your body the extra support it needs.
+But when you're feeling the first signs of a cold, recovering from travel, or trying to stay ahead of whatever's going around the office, vitamins, minerals, and hydration delivered to your door can give your body the backup it needs.

 RevivaGo proudly serves Queen Creek, Gilbert, San Tan Valley, and the greater East Valley area.
 All treatments are administered by licensed healthcare professionals under physician oversight.